 Apply for Admission

-Each year, the MM Grad program accepts students from diverse disciplines.
+Each year, the Multimedia Graduate program accepts students from diverse disciplines.
 As the program is team-based, we look for artists that exhibit:

 Significant depth of skill and craft in at least one area of digital media

 The committee is looking for evidence of your best work in your area of digital media according to the types of artworks and pieces that are typical for that area.
 For instance, if your area of digital media is graphic design, the committee would be looking for your best designed pieces.
 Or as another example, if your primary area of digital media is audio production, the committee would be listening for your best work.
 How you choose to provide evidence in your portfolio of depth of skill and craft in your primary area of digital media is up to you.
 Keep in mind that regardless of the method you choose, it should communicate your intentions clearly.